Human rights in Ghana: Religious freedom

 Although the constitution and law provide for freedom of speech and press, the government sometimes restricts those rights.
 In 2010, the police arbitrarily arrest and detain journalists.
 Some journalists practise self-censorship.
 In 2012, the constitution prohibits arbitrary interference with privacy, family, home, or correspondence, and the government respects these prohibitions in practice.

 In 2002 the government of Ghana censored Internet media coverage of tribal violence in Northern Ghana.

 In 2023, the country was scored 3 out of 4 for religious freedom.
+A notable example is Tyrone Marhguy, whose 2021 legal dispute over religious expression in school admissions was widely reported in international media.

 Prison conditions

 The almost 400 years old James Fort Prison in Accra was in use as a prison until 2008.
 It was originally built for 200 slaves, but housed over 740 male and female prisoners.

 Squalid conditions, poor food, and overcrowding in Ghana's prisons were called "cruel, inhuman and degrading treatment," by the UN in 2013.
 The extent of prison overcrowding is estimated to be higher than the government's official figures.
 Prison authorities use a system where inmates known as "black coats" whip other misbehaving prisoners with canes.